 VLC Media Player can do a lot more to videos than just playing it.
 We know that it can convert videos or stream them from online sources.
 Those are some of the good uses of VLC Media Player.
 Now comes the time to share an interesting use of VLC Media Player.
 This interesting use of VLC Media Player is to rotate videos while playing them.

 Videos can be rotated, flipped and even transposed for different purposes.
-Videos can be simply rotated by clockwise 90 degrees, 180 degrees and 270 degrees.
+Videos can be simply rotated by clockwise 90 degrees, 180 degrees, and 270 degrees.
 You can also rotate the video by arbitrary angles such as 1 degree, 27 degrees and so on.
 Besides rotating, videos can also be flipped horizontally and vertically.
 Finally, videos can also be transposed or anti-transposed, which flips and rotates the videos at the same time.
-You will be surprised on the number of things that VLC media Player can do with videos.
+You will be surprised by the number of things that VLC Media Player can do with videos.

 To rotate, flip or transpose videos in VLC Media Player: